AlyAzeemi/InstagramBot/README.md

 # InstagramBot
-This is based off of Colorscreams grayvee bot.
+Based off of Colorscreams grayvee bot.
+This will pickup posts from the given tag list in info.txt, visit them and like or comment alternatively.

 # Instructions
 1. Run CreateFiles.py